quartzjer/pennybank/spec.md

 ### Pay to Script Hash Conditional Multisig (P2CM)

 > A *Conditional Multisig* script is only accepted as a [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash) in version [0.10 or later](https://github.com/bitcoin/bitcoin/blob/0.10/doc/release-notes.md#standard-script-rules-relaxed-for-p2sh-addresses).

+This template allows any two or more parties to create a multisig transaction that additionally requires some secret data from each party to be processed.

 The conditional multisig script template used here is:
 ```